TUM-DSE/seminars/SoSe2023-sys-seminar.md

 ## Chair website

-- The seminar is organized by the [Chair of Decentralized Systems Engineering](https://dse.in.tum.de/) at TU Munich.
+- The seminar is organized by the [Chair of Distributed Systems and Operating Systems](https://dos.cit.tum.de/) at TU Munich.

 ## Course Information
 - Language: English